Haystack-Informatics/js-knowhow-share/README.md

 [Node](https://nodejs.org/en/) is a JavaScript **runtime environment** (similar to CLR) and [npm](https://www.npmjs.com/) is Node's package manager (similar to NuGet).

 1. [Set up Node and NPM](https://blog.teamtreehouse.com/install-node-js-npm-windows)
-2. [Git for Windows](https://git-scm.com/download) - Comes with a MinGW (Minimalist GNU for Windows)
+2. [Git for Windows](https://git-scm.com/download) - Comes with a MinGW (Minimalist GNU for Windows) terminal

 Once you can confirm the items above have been installed properly you should be good to move on.